dnaforge/dnaforge/docs/user-guide/README.md

 #### Primary Structure
 The primary structure for an XT-RNA design can either be generated entirely randomly, or it can be generated externally and imported back into the DNAforge tool.

 "Generate Partial"-button will assign bases to each kissing loop from a predefined list of strong kissing loops.
-It will also assign IUPAC-bases to linker segments and periodically along the double helices in order to prevent the DNA primer from having unwanted secondary structure.
+It will also assign IUPAC-bases to spacer segments and periodically along the double helices in order to prevent the DNA primer from having unwanted secondary structure.
 "Generate Random"-button will assign random complementary bases to each yet unassigned nucleotide.
 "Upload Priamry"-buttons opens a dialog, where the user can manually input a primary structure.

 #### Parameters
 * **Scale** Input scale in nanometers.
 This is the side length of each grid square.
-* **Add a Strand Breakpoints** Adds a strand gap between 5'- and 3'- ends of the strand.
+* **Add a Strand Breakpoint** Adds a strand gap between 5'- and 3'- ends of the strand.
 Otherwise the strand will form a cycle.

 #### Additional Parameters
 * Routing Parameters
-    + **Greedy Vertices** Bring cylinders as close to the vertex as possible.
-Otherwise keeps each cylinder equally distant from the vertex.
+    + **Minimise steric zones at nodes** Bring cylinders as close to the node as possible.
+Otherwise keeps each cylinder equally distant from the node.

 * Strand Parameters
     + **Min Spacer Nucleotides** Minimum number of spacer nucleotides generated between each stem segment.
     + **Max Spacer Nucleotides** Maximum number of spacer nucleotides generated between each stem segment.

 * Relaxation Parameters
-    + **Floor Constraints** Add springs between the 3d-model and cylinders.
+    + **Edge Constraints** Add springs between the mesh edges and cylinders.
     + **Bundle Constraints** Add springs between cylinders in bundles, e.g. reinforced cylinders or doubled edges.
     + **Spring Constraints** Add springs between 3'- and 5'-primes of neighbouring cylinders.